anabellaspinelli/DiceOfOurLives/README.md

 diceofourlives
 ==============

-Throwgin Dice - A self driven exercise to practise some js.
+Throwing Dice site - A self driven exercise to practise some js.